First Things First

 Whatever you choose to wear, fit is the most important aspect of how you will look.
 Ill fitting clothes will spell disaster, so kindly pay attention to this - if necessary buy a new pair.

-Shirts: Shirts with tight collar (if you can't close the collar button, it is too tight) and shorter sleeves don't look good.
+Shirts: Well fitting Pantaloons clothes are better than ill fitting Gucci.
+Shirts with tight collar (if you can't close the collar button, it is too tight) and shorter sleeves don't look good.
 Please avoid tight shirts - if you can see the bulge of your paunch in the mirror, it is tight, no good!
 Solid colors do good, pin stripes too.
-Shirts with double cuffs, are preferable.
-Printed shirts are suitable only for informal pictures.
+Shirts with double cuffs, are great!

 Trousers & Belts: Tight trousers accentuate your paunch.
 Please get a pair of well fitting trousers you are comfortable in.
 Don't forget the belt - of color that matches your shoes.
 The belt needs to fit well too.